2.18 Employees in College Housing

 Supervisors have two options for evaluating staff performance.
 Both of the options are included in the staff performance evaluation process and the process is ongoing and continuous.

 One option is that a supervisor conduct a one-on-one performance evaluation meeting to review performance, discuss strengths, objectives, and specific goals to be accomplished throughout the upcoming year, and identify areas of job performance that need improvement.
-Supervisors will complete a performance evaluation form and would do this at least one time a year.
-Forms will be submitted to the Human Resources office.
+Supervisors will complete a performance evaluation form and could do this as often as one time per year.
+When used, forms will be submitted to the Human Resources office.
 Employees are encouraged to participate in the performance evaluation discussion and make comments during the performance evaluation.

 The second option is for a supervisor to conduct ongoing coaching throughout the year.
 Coaching could occur weekly, monthly or at the discretion of the supervisor.
 Employees are encouraged to participate in the coaching.

-Supervisors are responsible to inform Human Resources which option they will utilize.
+Supervisors are responsible to inform Human Resources which option they will utilize if they choose to utilize a formal evaluation process.

 A staff performance evaluation tool, a performance coaching worksheet and a performance coaching worksheet example are available on the college intranet in the HR forms site.